 Thanks to Telecom Bretagne's expertise in postgraduate education and research, high-level competencies are acquired not only in technical/scientific fields but also in team working, written and oral communication, innovation and project management.

 Last but not least, the French language is also one of the new competencies beneficial for working in France and other French-speaking countries or for French companies abroad.

 This is a full-time, two-year course divided into four semesters:

-- An engineering project in working groups of 5 or 6, focused on acquiring project management experience and applying knowledge acquired in coursework
+An engineering project in working groups of 5 or 6, focused on acquiring project management experience and applying the knowledge acquired in coursework

 This semester is spent carrying out a development or research project in an industrial or academic laboratory in France or abroad.

 Upon completion of the four semesters, students defend their Master Thesis.